hefujie1988/GifAnimationXF/README.md

 using FFImageloading package.

 ## Android
-* to add pause / resume on android platform we have to add the GifImageView package.
+* to add pause / resume on android platform You have to add the GifImageView package and gif file in assets folder.

 ![](image.gif)